cryptoriums/telliot/docs/configuration.md

       --contract=STRING          hex address of the contract to interract with

-      --look-back=DURATION       how far to look for the initiali qyery --event-name=STRING        the name of the log to watch --reorg-wait=3s            how long to wait for removed logs from reorg events
+      --look-back=DURATION       how far to look for the initiali qyery --event=STRING             the name of the log to watch --contract-name=STRING     the name of the contract to watch --reorg-wait=3s            how long to wait for removed logs from reorg events